HuseynA28/Mlflow/Readme.md

 First, ensure MLflow is installed and set up correctly.
 Then you can proceed with the steps below to utilize MLflow for managing and predicting with a Prophet model.
 Do not forget to convet the  Port Visibility to Public

+Go to Trendz Analytics and copy the code to custom python
 ### Prerequisites
 Make sure you have the necessary libraries installed:
 ```bash